Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 Next let's get an iterator over the array.

-🦀👨🏻 By precisely specifying the type of the iterator here we can avoid Rust not knowing what to do if the iterator is empty.
+🦀👨🏻 By precisely specifying the type of the iterator here we can avoid Rust not knowing what type to infer if the iterator is empty.

 🦀👨🏻 We'll initialise our string as before.

-// ToDo: This line was a mess in the original

 🦀👨🏻 If no metavariables were passed, then the array will be empty, so we'll use our default value

 🦀👨🏻 We'll loop until no more items are in the iterator

-🦀👨🏻 By looking ahead to see if there are more items, we can now use grammatically correct separators
+🦀👨🏻 By looking ahead to see if there are more items, we can now use grammatically correct separators between names

 🦀👨🏻 And we'll add an exclamation mark for funsies!

-🦀👨🏻 Finally, we need to update our tests for the improved output
+🦀👨🏻 Finally, we do need to update our tests for the improved grammar

 Being able to quickly compose macros like this can save us a lot of time when repeating the same code over and over.